“The Illinois Supreme Court ruled [6 - 1] today [July 3, 2014] that subsidized

 “Finally, a plain language reading of the Pension Clause’s text makes clear that governmental entities may not reduce or eliminate a public employee’s pension payments and other membership entitlements once the employee becomes a pension system member.
 At the same time, the plain language also indicates that an employee’s pension payments and other membership entitlements are ‘contractual’ rights that may be presumably altered through mutual assent via contract principles.
 Further, the Clause’s prohibitory language against the diminishment or impairment of pension benefits is cast in absolute terms and lacks any exceptions…” (pages 25-26).

-IS WELCHING ON PUBLIC PENSION PROMISES AN OPTION FOR ILLINOIS?
+from IS WELCHING ON PUBLIC PENSION PROMISES AN OPTION FOR ILLINOIS?

 AN ANALYSISOF ARTICLE XIII, SECTION 5 OF THE ILLINOIS CONSTITUTION by Eric M. Madiar, Chief Legal Counsel to Illinois Senate President John J. Cullerton and Parliamentarian of the Illinois Senate.